SnowFireWolf/GPT-thinking-tunning/README.md

 ## What is Basic Understanding

-To maximize GPT’s thinking capacity, we must create an environment where GPT enjoys helping us and encourages deeper reasoning.\
-We should avoid restricting it with rigid instructions on how to think.
-The reality is that GPT 4o already has a strong thinking process.\
+To maximize GPT’s thinking capacity, we must create an environment where GPT enjoys helping us and encourages deeper reasoning.
+Avoid imposing rigid thinking instructions.
+The reality is that GPT 4o already has a strong thinking process.
 Our role is to enhance its ability to reason, reflect, and analyze.

 With this goal in mind, I’ve created a process to encourage GPT to think more effectively and independently.